liangfok/rtai_lxrt_unit_test/README.md

 # Introduction #
-This program provides a simple example of how to run a real-time loop using RTAI's LXRT system.
+This program provides a simple example of how to run a real-time loop using [RTAI's LXRT module](https://www.rtai.org/userfiles/documentation/magma/html/api/whatis_lxrt.html).

-It was tested on a system with Linux kernel 2.6.32.20 and RTAI 3.9.
+It was tested on a computer with Linux kernel 2.6.32.20 and RTAI 3.9.

 # Compilation #